Writing a recruiter performance review is an opportunity to highlight achievements, encourage growth, and set the stage for future success.

 i.
 Positive performance review examples

-a. “(Name) is an amazing manager in recruitment.
-(He/She) leads the team with so much positivity and support, always making sure everyone has the resources they need to succeed.
+- “(Name) is an amazing recruitment manager. (he/she) leads the team with so much positivity and support, always making sure everyone has the resources they need to succeed.
 (His/Her) clear direction and effective delegation have helped us achieve an X% increase in placements this quarter.”

-b. “(Name) is great at managing recruitment processes.
-(He/She) guides the team smoothly from start to finish, making sure everyone knows what to do and when.
+- “(Name) is great at managing recruitment processes.
+(He/She) guides the team smoothly from start to finish, ensuring everyone knows what to do and when.
 (His/Her) leadership creates a positive atmosphere, leading to successful hires and a happy team.”

 ii.
 Constructive performance review examples